mickfuzz/phd4/_posts/thesis_chapters/2024-3-3-Methodology.md

 - the mutuality of the process: aligned with research ethic of participation rather than extraction
 - generating both theoretical understanding and practical educational interventions suitable for sharing  with other communities, be this via tools, process or a guiding pedagogy

-To help explore these principles, this section first presents brief definitions of term and then describes some of the fault-lines in the theoretical debates surrounding the methods of DBR, expansive learning / formative interventions.
-It then
+To help explore these principles, this section describes some of the fault-lines in the theoretical debates surrounding the methods of DBR and formative interventions.

-### Guiding principles of this study's methdological approach

-**This section addresses concepts common to DBR, and interventions of CHAT.
-The aim is to identify a working definition and terminology suitable for this study.**

 #### Principle: Mutuality